mozilla-spidermonkey/spidermonkey-embedding-examples/docs/GC Rooting Guide.md

   the loop and re-using it on every iteration can save some cycles.
 - Raw pointers.
   If you are 100% sure that there is no way for SpiderMonkey to GC while the pointer is on the stack, this is an option.
-Note: SpiderMonkey can GC because of any error, GC because of timers, GC because we are low on memory, GC because of environment variables, GC because of cosmic rays, etc.
+Note: During any JSAPI call, SpiderMonkey can
+  GC because of any error, GC because of timers, GC because we are low on memory, GC because of environment variables, etc.
   This is not a terribly safe option for embedder code, so only consider this as a very last resort.